jimm/pmserver/README.md

 Sends either the contents of a file (@ for ASCII hex bytes, . for binary) or bytes to the open input.
 Byte values `b` are in hex.
-Bytes can be strung together with our without spaces between them.
+Bytes can be strung together with ou without spaces between them.
 If a byte string is more than one character long then all hex numbers in it must be two hex digits long.

 ## r[eceive]